 Fortunately, you can usually resolve the issue by recognizing the signs of sun overexposure, moving your plant to another location, and providing water.

-When Philodendron birkin is overexposed to sunlight, it will start to show signs of sun scorching.
+When Philodendron birkin is overexposed to sunlight, it will show signs of sun scorching.

 Its growth rate will be slowed, and the leaves turn a pale yellow shade.
-Eventually, the leaves will develop crispy brown spots and start to fall off and die.
+Eventually, the leaves will develop crispy brown spots and fall off and die.

-If you notice that your Philodendron birkin is showing signs of sun scorch, you should temporarily move it to a location where there is no direct sunlight.
+If you notice that your Philodendron birkin is showing signs of sun scorch, you should temporarily move it to a location without direct sunlight.

-If the soil feels dry to the touch, you should lightly water your plant to rehydrate it.
+If the soil is dry, lightly water your plant to rehydrate it.